Cabazon, California: Transportation

-The Amtrak Thruway 39 provides daily connections to Fullerton station and Palm Springs.
+The Amtrak Thruway 39 provides daily connections to Fullerton station, Palm Springs, and Indio.

 Education

 It is in the Banning Unified School District.

 Popular culture

-This part of the freeway Interstate 10 appears on the musical video of the British band Tears for fears, Everybody wants to rule the world published in 1985.
+This part of the freeway Interstate 10 appears in the musical video of the British band Tears for Fears, "Everybody Wants to Rule the World", published in 1985.

+Douglas Coupland mentions "the cement dinosaurs up at the Cabazon truck stop" in his 1991 novel Generation X: Tales for an Accelerated Culture.